cemu-project/cemu_graphic_packs/README.md

 - Super Mario 3D World
 - Super Smash Bros.
 - Tekken Tag Tournament 2: Wii U Edition
+- The Legend of Zelda: Breath of the Wild
 - The Legend of Zelda: The Wind Waker HD
 - The Legend of Zelda: Twilight Princess HD
 - TNT Racers Nitro Machines Edition